DevOps-and-Cloud-based-Software/assignment-4/README.md

 At the end of this assignment, you (individually) should:

   * Create playbooks, using the information from this tutorial, that will:
-    + Install and configure a Docker swarm cluster;
+    + Install and configure a Docker swarm cluster
+    + Perform a benchmark and take measurements
+  * Advanced (optional) create a new playbook to:
+    + create a new worker VM
+    + add new VM workers on the existing running cluster

-  * Write a short report (max 4 pages), which should include a GitHub link containing the created playbooks in YAML format
+  * Write a short report (max 5 pages), which should include a GitHub link containing the created playbooks in YAML format

-  * Report the results of the following tasks, e.g., for each of the steps and/or performance measurement, etc.
+  * Report the results of the following tasks:
-    + Install and configure a Docker swarm cluster;
+    + Install and configure a Docker swarm cluster
-    + Stress test a simple Nginx server with 1,2,4 and 8 instances and report the results;
+    + Benchmark and take measurements from a simple Nginx server with 1,2,4 and 8 instances and report the results

-  * Answer all self-study questions
+  * Answer all questions (see [Questions](#questions))

 ---

  **IMPORTANT**

  Do not add your playbooks to your PDF report!
-Name your playbook 'configure-cluster.yml'
+Keep the playbook names 'configure-cluster.yml' and 'benchmark-cluster.yml'

 ---

-## Self-study questions

-1. Discuss how Ansible can be used during the DevOps lifecycle, e.g., which stages?
-What are the advantages, alternatives of Ansible?
-2. Can you use Ansible with Azure?
-Is it essential to use Azure DevOps with Ansible?

 ## Assessment

-If your Ansible files perform the steps defined above, and you have performed the stress test you will receive 60%; your report will determine the rest of 40%.
+If your Ansible files perform the steps defined above, and you have performed the benchmark test you will receive 60%:
+ * 35% will be given for the installation and configure for Docker swarm
+ * 25% will be given for the benchmark and measurements, including the reported graph which mast be a histogram where in the x-axis you will have the number of instances and in the y-axis the 'Req/Sec'

+Your report will determine the rest of 40%

+---

+ **IMPORTANT**

  To be given a grade, you must submit the following:

  * Written report (see above for details)
  * GitHub link  containing your Ansible Playbooks

+ **Do not add your code in Canvas or in your report.**

+ **All links such as Git must be accessible from the day of submission and onwards.**

+---

 # Background